 A stressful event always leads towards mental instability.
 Stressful events such as divorce, death, accident, or family problems can have really powerful effects on one’s entire body.

 A stressed person will feel many changes in the body, and hair loss is also one of them.

 The type of hair loss such as telogen effluvium, which starts in the time of psychological trauma.
-It takes a large number of hairs follicle in the resting phase from the active phase.
-Hair follicle stops producing hair cell, which stops hair growth.
+It takes a large number of hair follicles in the resting phase from the active phase.
+Hair follicle stops producing hair cells, which stops hair growth.

 While staying in stress for a long time, the person starts feeling insecure.
 Which mentally make its body to get in “fight or flight” mode.

 Long-lasting stress also creates stress hormone, which attacks everything which came in their way.
-It also attacks hair follicle and makes them to get in the resting phase.
+It also attacks hair follicles and makes them to get in the resting phase.

 How long hair loss will last after a stressful period?